artyblouin/Ball-Model-ECE-2023/README.md

 ## Wiring

-PIN 17 is configured as the input pin for the button used for audio recording
+PIN 17 is configured as the input pin for the button used for audio recording.
+Yellow - Yellow cable

-PIN 22 is confgured as the PWM pin for driving the mosfet controllers of our motors
+PIN 22 is confgured as the PWM pin for driving the mosfet controllers of our motors.
+Green - Yellow cable

+PIN 1 is 3.3v DC.
+Blue - green cable

+PIN 26 is ground.
+White - Brown cable

+If the motors are wired forward, the output is on the left side of the pump.